 We identify a number of potential barriers to cross-state mobility between Oregon and Washington, including licensure requirements, rules related to seniority, and the structure of teacher pension systems.
-We observe few teachers crossing the Oregon-Washington border to teach in the other state.
+We observe few teachers crossing the

+Oregon-Washington border to teach in the other state.
 In any given year, less than one 10th of a percent of Oregon teachers are identified as teaching in Washington the following year, and less than one 20th of a percent are identified as moving in the other direction.
 These rates of cross-state mobility are many times lower than observed rates of within-state mobility, indicating significant barriers to cross-state mobility.
 The evidence is particularly strong when we focus on districts near the state border.
-Among Washington school districts in the Portland-Vancouver MSA, the rate of within-state mobility is 7 times higher than the rate of cross-state mobility despite the fact that the majority of the teaching jobs in that regional labor market are on the Oregon side of the border.
-And in both states, the proportion of teachers making a within-state move of 250 or more miles is more than 4 times higher than the proportion making a cross-state move.
+Among Washington school districts in the Portland-Vancouver MSA, the rate of within-state mobility is seven times higher than the rate of cross-state mobility in spite of the fact that the majority of the teaching jobs in that regional labor market are on the Oregon side of the border.
+And in both states, the proportion of teachers making a within-state move of 250 or more miles is over four times higher than the proportion making a cross-state move.

 Although we find clear evidence of barriers to cross-state mobility, the evidence on which features of the teacher labor market may be hindering mobility is less conclusive.
 The costs associated with cross-state mobility suggest that less experienced teachers should be more likely to switch states because they face lower costs associated with cross-state moves.
 We do indeed observe this pattern, but find that less experienced teachers are also more mobile within states.
-And although more experienced teachers from Oregon are significantly overrepresented among cross-state movers, those in Washington are not (see Table 3).
-These results suggest that teachers are not necessarily sensitive to the ways these costs vary with experience.
-More nuanced statistical analyses that control for confounding factors can shed more light on the relationship between features of the states' teacher labor markets and levels of cross-state mobility.
+And while more experienced teachers from Oregon are significantly over-represented among cross-state movers, those in Washington are not (see Table 3).
+These results suggest that teachers are not necessarily sensitive to the ways these costs vary with experience and licensure status.
+More nuanced statistical analyses that control for confounding factors can shed more light on the relationship between features of the states' teacher labor markets and the level of cross-state mobility.

-That we find evidence of significant barriers to cross-state mobility should be of interest to policymakers for a number of reasons.
-First, prospective teachers may be discouraged from entering the profession if they anticipate that high costs will be associated with future interstate moves.
-Second, the high cost of becoming fully licensed in new state is likely to increase attrition from the profession among teachers who switch states.
-Improving the retention of such teachers may be a low cost way for states to address shortages of highly qualified teachers in chronically understaffed areas such as STEM and special education.
+That we find evidence of significant barriers to cross-state mobility should be of interest to policy-makers for a number of reasons.
+First, prospective teachers may be discouraged from entering the profession if they anticipate that high costs will be associated with future inter-state moves.
+Second, the high cost of becoming fully licensed in new state is likely to increase attrition from the profession among mobile teachers who otherwise would have stayed in the profession even after leaving the state in which they were originally licensed.
 Third, barriers to mobility inhibit the ability of the teacher workforce to flow to states where teachers are in high demand.